adityacodes/ulclawnotes/data/notes/contract-law/chapter-03.md

     1. ### Communication of Proposal and Acceptance

+        Section 2(b) of the Indian Contract Act says that the proposal is accepted only when the person to whom the proposal is made signifies his assent thereto, which makes the proposal deemed to be accepted.

     - #### About Communication of Acceptance

     - #### Communication by the offeree to the offeror only

+        `Felthouse v.
+Bindley`

     - #### Communication must be made by the offeree or his authorized agent

+        `Powell v.
+Lee`

     - #### Communication of acceptance to a wrong person is no acceptance

+        `Karan Singh v.
+The Collector Chattarpur`

+        `Household Fire and Carriage Accident Insurance Co v.
+Grant`

+        `Dunlop v.
+Higgins`

+        `Adams v.
+Lindsell`

     2. ### Acceptance Should be Absolute and Unqualified

+        `Hyde v.
+Wrench`

+        `Badri Pd. v.
+State of MP`

+        #### Provisional Acceptance

+            `Hardwar Singh v.
+Bagun Sumbrui`

+            `UOI v.
+Maddala Thathiah`

     3. ### Mode of Acceptance

+        `Elliasion v.
+Henshaw`

     4. ### While Offer Subsisting